sonuraghuwanshi/Criminal-Record-with-Face-Recognition/README.md

 # Criminals Record Management with Face Recognition

+Download all the files from this link: https://drive.google.com/drive/folders/1Gyplme-75Ms24ffUyKiTTkPUcIBDXzsa?usp=sharing

 Follow these steps to install
 1. Double click on the "Criminal Record.exe" and click on Ok
 2. Select the path to install and click next